mmistakes/so-simple-theme/events/stancon2018/report.md

 Surveying, via Google forms, turned out to be an excellent way to anticipate attendee desires.
 With surveys we knew to expect 100 people at our blind wine tasting--so we had enough wine.
 Likewise with t-shirt sizing and tutorial attendance but we did't believe those results.
 Naturally we have unleashed a post conference survey.

-We are still getting results so we link to the current results: [Results](https://docs.google.com/forms/d/1NB_dV4MVD1qr0sNyHuTR4wxCOR_Bxq3jNFlbJzIC2xA/edit#responses)
+Link to the results for future StanCon planners [Results](https://docs.google.com/forms/d/1NB_dV4MVD1qr0sNyHuTR4wxCOR_Bxq3jNFlbJzIC2xA/edit#responses)

 ### Financials